howerj/cdb/readme.md

 Upon retrieval of a key the database does not allocate a value for you, instead it provides an object consisting of a file position and a length of the value.
-This can be read from wherever the database is stored with the function 'cdb\_read'.
-Before issuing a read, 'cdb\_seek' *must* be called as the file handle may be pointing to a different area in the database.
+This can be read from wherever the database is stored with the function `cdb_read`.
+Before issuing a read, `cdb_seek` *must* be called as the file handle may be pointing to a different area in the database.

 If a read or a seek is issued that goes outside of the bounds of the database then all subsequent database operations on that handle will fail, not just reads or seeks.
-The only valid things to do on a database that has returned a negative number is to call 'cdb\_status' and then 'cdb\_close' and never use the handle again. 'cdb\_status' must not be used on a closed handle.
+The only valid things to do on a database that has returned a negative number is to call `cdb_status` and then `cdb_close` and never use the handle again. `cdb_status` must not be used on a closed handle.

-As there are potentially duplicate keys, the function 'cdb\_count' can be used to query for duplicates.
+As there are potentially duplicate keys, the function `cdb_count` can be used to query for duplicates.
 It sets the parameter count to the number of records found for that key (and it sets count to zero, and returns zero, if no keys are found, it returns one if one or more keys were found).

-The function 'cdb\_status' can be used to query what error has occurred, if any.
+The function `cdb_status` can be used to query what error has occurred, if any.
 On an error a negative value is returned, the meaning of this value is deliberately not included in the header as the errors recorded and the meaning of their values may change.
 Use the source for the library to determine what error occurred.

-The function 'cdb\_version' returns the version number in an out parameter and information about the compile time options selected when the library was built.
+The function `cdb_version` returns the version number in an out parameter and information about the compile time options selected when the library was built.
 A [Semantic Version Number][] is used, which takes the form "MAJOR.MINOR.PATCH".
 The PATCH number is stored in the Least Significant Byte, the MINOR number the